jeantessier/book-reviews/node_graphql_federation/README.md

 }
 ```

-And, you call it the ID of the book:
+And call it the ID of the book:

 ```json
 {